 Lindsay Lackey is an author of middle grade fiction and former library services worker.
 She was born in Colorado, but now lives in the San Francisco Bay Area with her husband and their spoiled dogs.
 All the Impossible Things is her debut novel.

-Lindsay Lackey is the author of the bestselling middle grade novel, All the Impossible Things (Roaring Brook Press), which was named a Best Book of 2019 by the New York Public Library, Denver Public Library, and Children’s Book Review, among others.
+Lindsay Lackey is the author of the bestselling middle grade novel, All the Impossible Things (Roaring Brook Press), which was named a Best Book of 2019 by the New York Public Library, Denver Public Library, and Children’s Book Review, and was a 2020 WILLA Literary Award Finalist in Children’s Fiction and Nonfiction.
 Before she became an author, Lindsay trained as an opera singer, worked in children’s and teen services at a public library, and as a marketing and publicity coordinator for a major publishing house.
 Born and raised in Colorado, she now lives in the San Francisco Bay Area with her husband and their spoiled dogs.

 All the Impossible Things Summary